-The preliminary projected CD-4 date is 4Q FY 2021 and includes approximately 12 months of schedule contingency plus the assumption of a 1-year FY17 Continuing Resolution.
+The preliminary projected CD-4 date is 4Q FY 2023 and includes approximately 18 months of schedule contingency plus the assumption of a 1-year FY17 Continuing Resolution and a 3-month CR each year after.
 Table 4 shows the key project milestones at Level 1.
 The project will be managed with the goal of meeting the early finish schedule.
 The preliminary project schedule will be refined during the design stage and final baseline milestone dates will be established at CD-2.

-Level Milestone Description Date 1 CD-0 Approve Mission Need September 2015 (A) 1 CD-1 Approve Alternative Selection and Cost Range 4Q FY 2016 1 CD-2/3A Approve Performance Baseline / Start Early Site Preparation Activities 3Q FY 2018 1 CD-3B Approve Start of Construction 1Q FY 2019 1 CD-4 Approve Project Completion 4Q FY 2021
+Level Milestone Description Date 1 CD-0 Approve Mission Need September 2015 (A) 1 CD-1 Approve Alternative Selection and Cost Range 2Q FY 2017 1 CD-2 Approve Performance Baseline 3Q FY 2018 1 CD-3 Approve Start of Construction 1Q FY 2019 1 CD-4 Approve Project Completion 4Q FY 2023